-Remarkable as much for its technical accomplishments as for its scientific revelations, Imax offering is the first of its kind to illuminate -- literally -- life at the bottom of the ocean.
-Even in a reduced format, docu would be a highlight at aquariums and marine centers, and it ought to be required viewing for any ocean science or geology class.
+Remarkable as much for its technical accomplishments as for its scientific revelations, “Volcanoes of the Deep Sea” is the latest Imax offering to explore a little-seen destination and the first of its kind to illuminate — literally — life at the bottom of the ocean.
+Even in a reduced format, which would greatly diminish the quality of its images, docu would be a highlight at aquariums and marine centers, and it ought to be required viewing for any ocean science or geology class.

 Perfectly suited to the educational area, bigscreen offering will likely have its greatest impact there, as it lacks the built-in buzz of, say, anything involving the Titanic (though “Titanica” director Stephen Low helms and James Cameron is credited as exec producer).

 Pic explains that until as recently as 26 years ago, marine scientists believed the light-deprived ocean floor to be devoid of plant or animal life.
 That notion changed during a 1977 Galapagos expedition in which researchers discovered thriving pockets of life as deep as 12,000 feet.
 Most surprisingly, they located bubbling hydrothermal vents — twisted and sputtering oceanic volcanoes — spewing toxic gases and heating the water by as much as 700 degrees, enough to melt lead.

 But rather than extinguishing all life forms, the gaseous emissions help sustain organisms ranging from eight-foot long tubeworms to microscopic creatures that manage to transform the minerals into energy and food.

 The discovery’s implications are numerous, challenging existing theories of evolution and ideas about life on other planets.
 Unlike photosynthesis (in which green plants convert carbon dioxide to oxygen), “chemosynthesis” (in which organisms convert hydrogen sulfide and other gases into energy), could alter ideas affecting evolutionary theory.